mb-make/python-svg/README.md

 ### Transformations

-* apply transform attributes: matrix, rotate
+* apply transform attributes: matrix, rotate, translate
 * flatten: convert all elements' coordinates to absolute values by traversing the DOM and applying all transform attributes

 ### Path parsing